I tried making homemade soaked crescent rolls…

 - 1/4 cup warm filtered water

-- 3 1/2 cups organic unbleached flour, or I use this traditional Einkorn all-purpose flour
+- 3 1/2 cups organic unbleached flour for lighter crescent rolls otherwise you could use this traditional Einkorn all-purpose flour

 - 1/4 cup palm or coconut sugar